Reduced Paid-Up Insurance (RPU) Explained

 - The tall-green-box shows the cash value growth after contractually reducing the death benefit.
 The growth of the Cash Value between years 10-11 = 6.01%, slightly higher than the premium offset scenario.

 - The bottom red-arrow shows how the year 25 death benefit is now only slightly less than the premium-offset scenario.
 The reduced paid-up insurance was able to close the gap over time.
 This is because the full dividends in the RPU scenario were used to purchase PUAs every year.
-The offset scenario on the other hand, had to utilize a portion of the dividend to pay the original base premium every year.
+The offset scenario, on the other hand, had to utilize a portion of the dividend to pay the original base premium every year.

-- The short-green-box at the bottom left of the page shows that dividends are now greater than Premium Offset scenario even though the RPU scenario still has a slightly lower death benefit.
+- The short-green-box at the bottom left of the page shows that dividends are now greater than Premium Offset scenario, even though the RPU scenario still has a slightly lower death benefit.
 Additional cash value helped.

 Both scenarios are side by side below so you can compare them on a large monitor: